Search

 Clarification 4-2002

 d on the ground, the referee will allow the non-offending team to take a quick tap penalty/free kic ... m.
-The opportunity to play advantage by allowing the non-offending team to take a quick tap penalty/free kic ... k/penalty kick taken in the form of a quickly taken tap kick, from the correct position.
+The opportunity to play advantage by allowing the non-offending team to take a quick tap penalty/free kic ... s the referee from allowing a free kick/penalty kick taken in the form of a quickly taken tap kick, fro

 Clarification 5-2002